Flexi-access drawdown

 View full answer

-Where will my pension savings be invested whilst in flexi-access drawdown?
+Where will my pension savings be invested while in flexi-access drawdown?

-We’ll use your selected retirement age and the same investment choice you made for your pension while building your pension …
+We’ll use your selected retirement age and the same investment choice you made for your pension pot for your flexi-access …

 View full answer

-Can I transfer my other pension savings into flexi-access drawdown with The People’s Pension?
+Can I transfer my other pension savings into flexi-access drawdown with People’s Pension?

-You can transfer your other pension savings into The People’s Pension to be used for flexi-access drawdown if they are …
+Yes, you can transfer your other pension savings into People’s Pension to be used for flexi-access drawdown.
+Find out more …

 View full answer